MonishLokhande/MDRS_monitoring_overlay/README.md

 ## Adafruit dashboard setup
 adafruit_sensor_logging.py calls the read"X".py functions to read various sensor values based off the schematics above.

-1) To use it copy all the read"X".py files onto the pico w then rename adafruit_sensor_logging.py to main.py.
+1) To use it copy all the read"X".py files onto the pico w then copt the main.py from dataPublishing folder.

-2) Configure securityInfo.py
+2) Configure securityInfo.py (you can use the securityInfo_sample.py to get data)

 3) Run it once connected to a machine where you can see terminal output to ensure it's working.
-4) check adafruit dashboard to ensure auto logging and manual updates both work
+4) check adafruit dashboard to ensure auto logging and manual updates both work.
+(The feeds are created automatically, although you might need to create the dashboard to get data)
-5) When running code on the board the connected LED should stay on while connecting to internet, then flash every 5 seconds once setup is successful
+5) For Dashboard, stream based dashboard for good sensor channel and bad sensor channel are used.
-  - If the LED flashed 10 times rapidly after attempting connection then there was an error when connecting, reboot and try again and / or use the terminal to see the error codes and debug
+6) When running code on the board the Raspberry pi Pico LEDs should blink on while connecting to internet, then flash every 5 seconds once setup is successful

 #### Local Sensor Log Setup